tww-software/py_ais_nmea/README.md

 The export options are:

 * OVERVIEW     - export CSV, JSON, KMZ and DEBUG files to a directory
+* EVERYTHING   - export overview and data for each AIS station in its own directory
 * CSV          - Comma Separated Values file containing similar data to the Ships tab
 * TSV          - Tab Separated Values file containing similar data to the Ships tab
 * KML          - plain KML file with no custom icons (default icons will be used)